Search for light pseudoscalar bosons, pair-produced in Higgs boson decays in the four-electron final state in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Abstract

-As the main background is the nonresonant process described above, the peaking components are modeled separately as follows: for the signal process and the other background processes also coming from the Higgs boson decay, a set of parametric shapes is used to model the peak structures from the intermediate Higgs boson resonance.
+In addition to the nonresonant processes described above, which dominate the background, there is a nonnegligible resonant background.
+This is primarily from Higgs bosons decaying into two photons and the photons converting into electron-positron pairs, similar to ALPs.
+These converted photons are also reconstructed as MEPs and, therefore, produce a resonant background structure near the Higgs boson mass.
+This resonant background and the signal are modeled in approximately the same way.
+For both of them, a set of parametric shapes is used to model the peak structures from the intermediate Higgs boson resonance.
 The parametric shapes are fitted to simulated events that fulfill the event selection criteria.
-The parametric shape chosen for this peaking background is either a sum of multiple Gaussian functions, or a double-sided Crystal Ball function~\cite{Oreglia:1980cs,Gaiser:1982yw}, with the choice depending on the number of events, in order to ensure fit stability.
+The parametric shape chosen for the peaking background is either a sum of multiple Gaussian functions, or a double-sided Crystal Ball function~\cite{Oreglia:1980cs,Gaiser:1982yw}, with the choice depending on the number of events, in order to ensure fit stability.
 While the former can be used with a sufficient number of events to exploit a more complicated signal shape behavior, the latter is used with a limited event count to ensure a single peak structure.

 The dominant systematic uncertainties come from the SFs, affecting the identification and trigger efficiencies.
 The uncertainties from the SF fitting procedure and the phase space closure are already accounted for, as discussed above.
 The nonresonant background shape uncertainty is handled via the discrete profiling method discussed above.
 The systematic uncertainties on the shape of the distributions for the signal and resonant background processes arise from the ECAL cluster energy scale and resolution corrections, evaluated using varied simulation templates.
 The uncertainty on the integrated luminosity applies to the yield of simulated processes, ranging from 1.2\% to 2.5\% depending on the data-taking year, while the overall 2016--2018 uncertainty is 1.6\%~\cite{CMS:2016lumiPaper,CMSPASLUM17004,CMSPASLUM18002}.
 Finally, the theoretical uncertainty in the Higgs boson production cross section~\cite{deFlorian:2016spz} is included.